rackerlabs/support-how-to/content/cloud-servers/open-ports-in-the-linux-firewall-to-access-pop-and-imap-mail-servers.md

 Edit the `iptables.test.rules` file to allow access to those ports.
 Although the example uses port 25, you can change it to the recommended value.

-1. Open the rules file:sudo nano /etc/iptables.test.rules
+1. Open the rules file with the following command: `sudo nano /etc/iptables.test.rules`
 2. Just before the HTTP and HTTPS entries, add the following lines:

          # Allows SMTP access